ebikatsudon/VTubeStudio/Lipsync.md

 ## Voice Tracking Parameters

-The lipsync system outputs the following voice tracking parameters:
+The lipsync system outputs the following voice tracking parameters.
+You can use them as inputs for **ANY** Live2D parameter, not just the mouth parameters.

+For example, you could use them to create "equalizer" effects or other cool audio visualizers and color effects by hooking up the vowel detection parameters to custom parameters in your model.

+The following parameters are available:

 * `VoiceA`
   * Between 0 and 1